 Visualize your success.
 You will never get there if you cannot see it.
 Ignore the negative thoughts and the negative voice within that may be telling you that you cannot achieve great things.
 Many refer to it as the “inner critic.”
 Work on quieting that inner critic.
 He or she can become a distraction.

-My article The Power of Awareness for Mindfulness and Manifestation will help you on your path to mindfulness and positivity, ultimately quieting that inner critic and boosting your self-confidence so you can achieve the success you really want.
+My article How to Use Affirmations and Visualization to Manifest your Dreams will help you on your path to achieving your goals by quieting that inner critic and boosting your self-confidence so you can achieve the success you really want.